How to Calculate Your H-Index (3 Free Methods)

 🎓 Turn Your H-Index Into a Video

 Once you know your h-index, why not visualize your entire research career?
-Create an animated Graduation video showing your citation race, top papers, and global impact.
+Create an animated H-Index Report video showing your citation race, top papers, and global impact.

 Turn your h-index into a personalized video